lightstreams/lightstreams/white-paper.md

 - <b>Pay-per-view</b> - A one-off payment to rent video content.
 - <b>Licensed</b> - A licensed purchase of the content.
 - <b>Subscription</b> - A monthly fee for access to a category of content.
-- <b>Advertisement</b> - Free access to content with revenue generated by advertising.

 ## In-depth Customer and Sales Data